 The AKA children’s program is available in partial- and full-day sessions, as well as during Candy Carnival and Buccaneer’s Bash themed nights, from $40 to $65 per session.

 A series of three, five-day LEGO Atlantis Fantasy Camps, priced at $425 per child, also are scheduled to debut in July 2010 for kids who want to work with a LEGO Master Builder.
-For more information, contact your travel agent or visit the Atlantis website or call 800/ATLANTIS.
+For more information, contact your travel agent or visit the Atlantis website to book and save now.